aabbtree77/esp32-vpn/README.md

     - [Free plans come and go](https://twitter.com/heroku/status/1562817050565054469).

     - Husarnet is the only one from the listed above which provides [its open source code](https://husarnet.com/business/open-source).
-I also like a lot its approach/philosophy about being a thin VPN (connection as a service) which is also programmer-centric.
-Contrast this to the Arduino IoT Cloud which is a complete platform with all these drag and drop GUI and remote code editors, prompts for Wi-Fi credentials that include your Wi-Fi password (!) to make the ESP32 code OTA updates.

-2. Making and hosting a classical web app which will communicate with the ESP32 via the HTTP requests: [1](https://randomnerdtutorials.com/control-esp32-esp8266-gpios-from-anywhere/), [2](https://randomnerdtutorials.com/esp32-esp8266-mysql-database-php/).
+2. Classical web apps which will communicate with the ESP32 via the HTTP requests: [1](https://randomnerdtutorials.com/control-esp32-esp8266-gpios-from-anywhere/), [2](https://randomnerdtutorials.com/esp32-esp8266-mysql-database-php/).
 Notice that the board needs to know the URL or the IP address of the web app to send GET/POST requests, but the web app does not need to know the address of the board.

 3. Something similar, but with the MQTT replacing the HTTP.
 Again, only the board needs to know the URL or the IP address of the "MQTT app".
 I prefer the MQTT for two reasons.